Thanks for visiting.

 Have a look around and be sure to be in touch if you have any questions

 It seems that everyone is a photographer these days.
 Like most things, some are better than others.
 Perhaps you aspire to be better.
 You could access countless online tutorials on the subject of photography.
 Many of these are very good and I watch them myself.
-But suppose your the kind of person who learns by doing and is looking to challenge yourself by discovering a new way to think about photography.
+But suppose you’re the kind of person who learns by doing and is looking to challenge yourself by discovering a new way to think about photography.
 I have two words for you, Street Photography.
 I’m talking about the making of intentional, creative, focused and deliberate work that will allow you to develop your skills as a photographer and give you the confidence to be better at whatever area of photography interests you.

 This is what I’ve learned through street photography.